ckahlo/seccid/README.md

 You can use it to simply configure the secure element over PCSC and USB CCID using the NXP SEMS Lite toolchain and the NXP PersoApplet.\
 But you could just store keys in there for your own applications.

 ## Motivation?
+More about Exp.007.

-The [experiment description (in German and English in the same document) of Exp.007/Blofeld](docs/Exp007_Blofled%20MP12%20Experiment%20Description%20de_en.pdf) gives an idea about the future challenges of security of sensor networks on space vehicles.
+The experiment description (German and English in the same document) of [Exp.007 / Blofeld](docs/Exp007_Blofled%20MP12%20Experiment%20Description%20de_en.pdf) gives an idea about the future challenges of security of sensor networks on space vehicles.
 While lot's of the other parts running on [Pauls lockable Teensy 4.x boards starring the NXP RT1062](https://github.com/PaulStoffregen/cores) or [Andreas and Andrejs powerful USBArmory](https://github.com/usbarmory/usbarmory) aren't published yet, this repository should help to gain a deeper understanding of and easier development with I2C secure elements for secure embedded sensor networks.

 ## Example usage